Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 * **Centralized:** During the training, the organizations containing train data communicate exclusively with a central organization.
 * **Decentralized:** During the training, the organizations communicate between themselves, there is no central organization.

+Round
+^^^^^
+Each round represents one iteration of the training loop in the federated setting.
+For example, in a centralized federated learning strategy, a round consists of:

+* Initializing the same model (architecture and initial weights) on each training organization.
+* Each training organization locally trains the model on its own data and calculates the weight updates to send to the aggregator (and sometimes other statistics depending on the strategy).
+* The training organizations send the weight updates to the aggregator organization.
+* The weight updates are aggregated by the aggregator organization.
+* The aggregated organization sends the aggregated updates to the training organizations.
+* The training organizations update their model with the aggregated updates.

+Now that you have a good overview of SubstraFL, have a look at the :ref:`MNIST example <substrafl_doc/examples/get_started/plot_substrafl_torch_fedavg:Using Torch FedAvg on MNIST dataset>`.

 Centralized strategy - workflow
 --------------------------------